MoAngwenyi/PorfolioProjects/GLOW SKIN Retail Sales Analysis 2025/README.md

-# 📊 PROJECT OVERVIEW AND BACKGROUND:
+# 📊 PROJECT OVERVIEW AND BACKGROUND

 Glow skin is a e-commerce company specializing in skincare based in Nairobi, Kenya and serving 5 african countries.
 The KPIs we are investigating are these metrics- ie sales, customers, and products in a span of 4 months April - August 2024.